 The entrance fee for Padar Island might have been the most confusing part of the entire trip.

-Upon arrival on the island, you must visit the national park booth.
-This is where a ranger is collecting entrance fees.
+Upon arrival on the island by boat trip, you must visit the national park booth.
+This is where park rangers were collecting entrance fees.
 There were several fees that we were unaware of before we arrived on the island, some of which are still a mystery to us.

 These fees included: a national park entrance fee, hiking fee, tourism tax, and boat parking fee; each of these ranged from 5,000 IDR ($0.35 USD) to over 150,000 IDR ($10.50 USD).